xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 * State value can be **set just once**!
 This is simply to avoid hard to track problems with overridden state.
 * State value can't be null!
 Again, to avoid problems with NPE errors.

+## Auto-closable values

+If stored value implements `AutoClosable` - it would be closed automcaticlly on application shutdown.

 ## State usage technics

 ### Parent-child